-Immoveable assets are fixed structures such as buildings and roads are immovable PPE.
-A plant that is builtin to the fixed structures and is an essential part of the functional performance of the primary asset considered an immoveable asset (though it may be temporarily removed for repair).
+Immovable assets are fixed structures such as buildings and roads.
+An asset that is built-in to the fixed structures and is an essential part of the functional performance of the primary asset, is considered an immoveable asset (though it may be temporarily removed for repair).